TERMS & CONDITIONS

 5. Consumer rights

-5.1 If you are contracting as a consumer, you may cancel a Contract at any time within seven working days, beginning on the day after you received the Products.
+5.1 If you are contracting as a consumer, you may cancel a Contract at any time within fourteen working days, beginning on the day after you received the Products.
 In this case, you will receive a full refund of the price paid for the Products in accordance with our refunds policy (set out in clause 10).

 5.2 To cancel a Contract, you must inform us in writing.
 You must also return the Product(s) to us immediately, in the same condition in which you received them, and at your own cost and risk.
 You have a legal obligation to take reasonable care of the Products while they are in your possession.
 If you fail to comply with this obligation, we may have a right of action against you for compensation.